Netcracker/qubership-opensearch/docs/public/indices-migration.md

 - **Migration Job `opensearch-migration-1x` failed**
   If the migration Job fails, check the Job pod logs for the exact error.
 For example:
   `kubectl logs -n <namespace> job/<release-name>-migration-1x` (or the failing pod name).
-The logs contain the migraton_tool output and point to which step failed.
+The logs contain the migration_tool output and point to which step failed.

 - **OpenSearch client creation failed / client is nil**
   TLS or credentials: `ES_USERNAME`/`ES_PASSWORD` must match a user that can read indices and run reindex/snapshots.